Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 Noahh had come to realize that his quarrelsome people would only go on to spread corruption in the land.
 The thought of their offspring following in their crooked ways troubled him greatly.
 Such ugly possibilities could not have been left unattended.
 And it was for this reason that Noah pleaded with his Lord, as we see in Surah Nuh, to eradicate disbelievers from the earth to safeguard the faith of the believers.

 Allah heard the noble supplicant’s cry and granted it.
 In Surah Hud, Allah tells us that he commanded Noah to build an ark under His close supervision.
-The disbelievers were doomed to destruction and despair, and their fate was sealed.
+The disbelievers were undoubtedly doomed to destruction and despair, and their fate was sealed.
 The story of Noah in the Quran provides vivid details.

 When Nuh began building the ark on a hilltop, the disbelievers were amused and mocked him.
 They called him a madman and burst into fits of laughter, utterly oblivious to Allah’s plans.